 During the day Discovery Cove offers kid-friendly animal encounters like petting a sloth and meeting a marmoset.
 Not only is it educational, but your kids will remember it forever.
 My kids loved getting to pet a sloth!

 For an extra fee, you can swim with two of the dolphins that live here.
 If the whole family is participating in the dolphin swim, consider splitting into two different time slots so you can take pictures of each other.
 They will take pictures for you, but it will cost you!
 Also, make sure that your dolphin swim doesn’t interfere with any of the other animal encounters.

 Grandparents and kids alike will love floating along the lazy river.
 Half way around the river there are spots to get out of the river and enter the bird sanctuary.
 In here you will have up close interaction with all kinds of birds as you hand feed them.

 - The lazy river is deep.
 Put your kids in a life jacket if they are not a strong swimmer.

-After dinner drive over to Downtown Disney for a live kid-friendly show La Nouba by Cirque du Soleil.
+After dinner drive over to Disney Springs for a live kid-friendly show La Nouba by Cirque du Soleil.
 The acts are incredible ensuring that adults will love it and it is exciting enough to hold a younger child’s attention easily.
 The theater is small which means there are no bad seats inside the La Nouba theater.

 Today you will be spending most of your day at Sea World.
 Your admission to Sea World is free because it was included in the admission to Discovery Cove.
-Sea World is a great place to multi-generational families to visit, because there is a little bit of everything.
+Sea World is a great place for multi-generational families to visit, because there is a little bit of everything.
 For younger family members there are huge roller coasters.
 For older family members there are lots of animal shows to enjoy.
 Of course kids will love both of those but there is also a special area just for them at Sea World with small rides, a splash pad, and a massive climbing structure.